 If you do contact the DWP or council be aware that anything you say to them (whether it’s in a cautioned interview or not) could affect the way they view your case.

 Make sure that what you say is clear and accurate – contacting them through an adviser can help to make sure they don’t misinterpret what you say.

 Never agree to anything or say something you don’t think is true just to try and sort it out, or to try and get them to cancel the interview.

 Do I have to go to the interview?

 You don’t have to go to the interview.
 But you should think about whether you would be better off going or trying to sort it out another way.
 Every situation is different and there are different views on what is the best thing to do.

 Some advisers say that if you can't get an expert in benefit fraud to go with you, it is better not to go rather than go on your own.
 This is because you may say things that might incriminate you.
-If you don't go to the interview, and the fraud section doesn't have enough information to decide if you committed fraud, it could mean that they have to drop the case against you.
+If you don't go to the interview, and they don't have enough information to decide if you committed fraud, it could mean that they have to drop the case against you.

-On the other hand, the DWP and the council say that it’s in your best interests to attend, and some other advisers agree.
+On the other hand, the DWP say that it’s in your best interests to attend, and some other advisers agree.
 It gives you a chance to find out what they think happened and to explain your side of the story.
-If the fraud section feels that it has enough evidence it may just take you to court anyway, without an interview, and you will have missed out on an opportunity to stop things going further.
+If the Counter Fraud and Compliance Directorate feels that it has enough evidence it may just take you to court anyway, without an interview, and you will have missed out on an opportunity to stop things going further.